 A Life Lived to the Fullest

 Before Stephen Hawking was diagnosed, he was an unexceptional college student.
 After experiencing some unusual symptoms, he was diagnosed with ALS.
 In moments, he went from being bored with life to having a life-threatening challenge ahead of him.
 He was expected to live only a few months after his diagnosis.
-As anyone who has listened to him speak knows, Hawking outlived this prediction by more than half a century.
+As anyone who ever listened to him speak knows, Hawking outlived this prediction by more than half a century.

 Instead of depressing him, the diagnosis gave him a renewed will to live.
 He knew that he may only have a few months, possibly years to live, and this changed his entire perspective.
 As his body began to deteriorate, he made great strides in theoretical physics.
 In the 1960s, Hawking showed that mathematically reversing the creation of black holes explained how the universe could have expanded.